sdsc-ordes/technical-presentation/src/presentations/part-1/assets/examples/go/README.md

 In addition, the flake declares a package in its output (attribute `outputs.packages.${system}.default)`.
 To directly build the Go executable with Nix use `nix build ".#default"` or just `nix build .`

-If we go further, we could add a container image as flake output, and inject the binary into it.
+A further enhancement would be to add a container image as a flake output, e.g. attribute `outputs.packages.${system}.image`, and inject the executable derivation `outputs.packages.${system}.default` into it.